Did Kellyanne Conway just break the federal ethics rules by plugging Ivanka Trump's clothing line?

 Experts say the top Trump aide went too far.

+Update, 12:47 p.m.: Citizens for Responsibility and Ethics in Washington, which is chaired by Norm Eisen, has filed an ethics complaint calling for an investigation into Conway's remarks.

-Ethics lawyers are alleging that a top White House aide may have broken the federal ethics rules Thursday when she urged Fox News viewers to "go buy Ivanka's stuff."
+Ethics lawyers are alleging that a top White House aide may have broken federal ethics rules Thursday when she urged Fox News viewers to "go buy Ivanka's stuff."
 Kellyanne Conway, who serves as a counselor to President Donald Trump, made the remarks while defending a tweet that Trump published Wednesday attacking Nordstrom for dropping his daughter's fashion line.
 (The president and members of his administration claim the department store's move was politically motivated.)

 "Go buy Ivanka's stuff is what I would tell you," Conway said during an appearance on Fox & Friends.
 "I hate shopping, but I'm going to get some myself today."
-She later added: "It's a wonderful line.
+She later added, "It's a wonderful line.
 I own some of it.
 I'm going to give a free commercial here: Go buy it today, everybody.
 You can find it online."

 The comments sparked immediate criticism from prominent ethics experts, including Campaign Legal Center general counsel Lawrence Noble and Norm Eisen, the former chief White House ethics lawyer under Barack Obama.
 They suggested Conway's statements may have violated a regulation prohibiting federal employees from using their government positions "to endorse any product, service or enterprise."